 On April 22nd, people from all over the world will celebrate Earth Day.
-And in honour of the event, we want to highlight some of the things we’re doing that help the province reduce their carbon footprint.
+And in honour of the event, we want to highlight some of the things we’re doing that help the province reduce its carbon footprint.

 A focus on the environment might not be the first thing you associate with a transportation ministry.
 After all; we’re just about building roads and working to make our highways safe, right?
 Well, yes, we do those things, but we are also taking the steps to help reduce the impact we’re having on the world around us.